zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 Newton's third law must be set to *off*.
-This ensures that the neighbor lists are constructed properly for the topological penalty algorithm used to screen for non-physical contacts occurring through obstructing particles, an issue prevelant under large deformation conditions.
+This ensures that the neighbor lists are constructed properly for the topological penalty algorithm used to screen for non-physical contacts occurring through obstructing particles, an issue prevalent under large deformation conditions.
 For more information on this algorithm see :ref:`Zunker et al. <Zunker2025>`.

 .. code-block:: LAMMPS